RS__Structure__Sentences and paragraphs out of order? Rearranging/reconfiguring as a tool to restructure

 Although Singleton appears to critique plantation society and argue for the integrity and humanity of the enslaved, his descriptions of several animals, plants, and other living things in the Caribbean — all of which are couched in sublime imagery — complicate and compromise his argument.
 All told, there is a tension between Singleton’s use of sublime imagery and the messages he places within his descriptions.
 For example, Singleton describes a cocoa tree and uses sublime terms.
 Cocoa trees were commonly used as emblems for considering enslaved Africans, but although Singleton’s use of the sublime ought to lead him to consider the terrifying inhumanity of enslaving other peoples, Singleton, instead, denigrates the tree finding it ugly and repulsive.
 [Thus hinting that enslaved Africans are likewise, ugly and repulsive.]
 There are several other sublime descriptions of plants and animals, each of which presents emblematic meaning along with several very vivid rants against plantation society.
 Perhaps part of Singleton’s difficulty lies in the fact that he cannot commit to the fact that enslaved Africans are human beings.
 For example, embedded within a sublime description of a cave in which escaped slaves were known to hide, Singleton concentrates on a sea anemone, revealing that he cannot maintain a strict notion of the boundaries between plants, animals, and humans.
 Thus, I contend that when Singleton describes a plant or animal, he is using that object as an emblem to reveal his confusion regarding the enslavement of Africans and his terror of the enslaved.

-• As you can see, we switched the placement of the second and last sentences of the original paragraph.
+As you can see, we switched the placement of the second and last sentences of the original paragraph.
 Now, the last sentence of the original paragraph is the second sentence of the revised paragraph and the second sentence of the original paragraph is the last sentence of the revised paragraph.
 We did this for two reasons: a) The new last sentence is a much stronger conclusion to the paragraph than the old last sentence.
 It makes a strong and definitive statement.
-The old last sentence is not as strong — it vaguely refers to “a tension” and “a message.”
+The old last sentence is not as strong—it vaguely refers to “a tension” and “a message.”
 But when paired with the first sentence of that paragraph, it lets the reader know what to expect from the paragraph: examples and analysis that proves a tension in the work being analyzed.
-Think of it this way, the opening of the paragraph should inform the reader of what will be argued and the end of a paragraph should expand upon the argument and begin the transition to the next paragraph.
-In the revised paragraph, the author argued that there is a tension and after a few examples, the author was able to conclude that the tension has to do with what used to be a taboo subject — slavery.

-• As you can see, after the author’s analysis of the cocoa tree, we suggested a new sentence in the comment section.
-We made this choice because we felt that the example required more analysis — more explanation of why it is relevant to the argument.
+After the author’s analysis of the cocoa tree, we suggested a new sentence in the comment section.
+We made this choice because we felt that the example required more analysis—more explanation of why it is relevant to the argument.